LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W06-D2-NodeDevToolSetup.md

 ### Adding `export` and `import` statements to .js files

-Add `export` statements to all the class declarations and to the constant declaration in `game.js`
+Add ESM (ES Module) `export` statements to all the class declarations and to the constant declaration in `game.js`
 Example:

 ```javascript